Compassion: some thoughts

 The Dalai Lama, From "The Art of Happiness: A Handbook for Living"

-I would go further and say that we should try to serve the biosphere; that is, work for the welfare of all life on earth.
-The damage that Man is doing to the planet harms all living things.
+I would modify this a little and say that we should try to serve the biosphere; that is, work for the welfare of all life on earth.
+But as for humanity, we need to withhold our compassion in the case of those who are damaging the planet and the living things of and in the planet.
+"Tread lightly on the Earth."

 I have written elsewhere on ethics and my ethics.
-If I had to put into one word what I believe ethics should be based on I could hardly do better than 'compassion'; having compassion for all sentient beings and all life on earth, current and future.
+If I had to put into one word what I believe ethics should be based on I could hardly do better than 'compassion'; having compassion for (almost *) all sentient beings and all life on earth, current and future.

 It would be very difficult for the many people who are struggling to survive to put compassion for others above their own immediate needs.
 But for people like me, who have all that we need, and even more for those who have far more than they need, I believe there is an obligation to show compassion.